PatWie/cuda-design-patterns/README.md

 # CUDA Design Patterns

-Some best practises from the last years when writing CUDA kernels.
-These functions do not dictate how to use CUDA, these just simply your workflow.
+Some best practises I collected over the last years when writing CUDA kernels.
+These functions do not dictate how to use CUDA, these just simplify your workflow.
+I am not a big fan of libraries which rename things via wrappers.
+All code below does add additional benefits in CUDA programming.

 ## CUDA Boilerplate Code